Housing market chills, layoffs, US cos. dial up virus fight

 — Amazon is testing disinfectant fogging at warehouses.
 Amazon has been under pressure from workers to improve safety during the outbreak.

 EMPTY SKIES: For the first time in well over a generation, skies are largely empty of planes.
-The number of people passing through U.S. airports continues to plumb lows comparable only to the days following the Sept.
+The number of people passing through U.S. airports is plumbing lows comparable only to the days following the Sept.
 11 attacks.

 — For the first time since the formation of the Transportation Security Administration, the number of passengers screened daily at U.S. airports dropped below 100,000.
 The figure recorded Tuesday, 97,130, represents a decline of more than 95% compared with the same day a year ago.